hubs-creators/awesome-mozilla-hubs/README.md

 - [Hubs Installation Guide](https://github.com/albirrkarim/mozilla-hubs-installation-detailed) - Guide and documentation on how to run Mozilla Hubs locally or on a VPS.

-## Other Tools
+## Other

 **[`^        back to top        ^`](#)**

+### Bookmarklets

-- [hubs-bookmarklets](https://github.com/Exairnous/hubs-bookmarklets) -  A collection of bookmarklets to aid in the use of Mozilla Hubs.
+- [hubs-bookmarklets](https://github.com/Exairnous/hubs-bookmarklets) -  A collection of bookmarklets (greyscale, toggle cursor, wireframe, solid shading, ...) to aid in the use of Mozilla Hubs.
-- [Hubs tools & code snippets](https://fabien.benetou.fr/Tools/Hubs) - A collection of notes, experiments, tools and code snippets.
-Also see his [Github Gists](https://gist.github.com/Utopiah).
+- [Hubs Director](https://gist.github.com/gfodor/2ebdba84a49ba790bebe39aba2bee6ea) - Hubs Director Mode bookmarklet - Lets you easily create a custom lerp/slerp of the camera, optionally tracking a user, for recording nice videos in Hubs.
+- [Print users to console](https://gist.github.com/gfodor/674ae6a1b43264d2efbd63d3cd65124e) - Prints all present user to browser console.
+- [Streamer Mode](https://gist.github.com/gfodor/b63305340473ddc50698f92181140eab) - Toggle streamer mode via bookmarklet.

 ## Community